-Command Purpose 1 configure terminal Enter global configuration mode.
-2 interface dot11radio { 0 1 } Enter interface configuration mode for the radio interface.
-The 2.4-GHz radio is radio 0, and the 5-GHz radio is radio 1.
-3 ssid ssid-string Create an SSID and enter SSID configuration mode for the new SSID.
-The SSID can consist of up to 32 alphanumeric characters.
-SSIDs are case sensitive. authentication open Enable open authentication for the SSID. authentication key-management wpa Enable WPA authenticated key management for the SSID. infrastructure ssid Designate the SSID as the SSID that the repeater uses to associate to other access points.

-Command Purpose wpa-psk { hex ascii } [0 7] encryption-key Enter a pre-shared key for the repeater.
+Command Purpose configure terminal Enter global configuration mode. interface dot11radio 0 Enter interface configuration mode for the radio interface. ssid ssid-string Create an SSID and enter SSID configuration mode for the new SSID.
+The SSID can consist of up to 32 alphanumeric characters SSIDs are case sensitive. authentication open Enable open authentication for the SSID. authentication key-management wpa Enable WPA authenticated key management for the SSID.
+Designate the SSID as the SSID that the repeater uses to associat to other access points. wpa-psk { hex ascii } [ 0 7 ] Enter a pre-shared key for the repeater.
 Enter the key using either hexadecimal or ASCII characters.
-If you use hexadecimal, you must enter 64 hexadecimal characters to complete the 256-bit key.
+If you use hexadecimal, you must enter 64 hexadecimal character to complete the 256-bit key.
 If you use ASCII, you must enter from 8 to 63 ASCII characters, and the access point expands the key for you. end Return to privileged EXEC mode. copy running-config startup-config (Optional) Save your entries in the configuration file.